Memorizing these TOEFL PDF Download is sufficient to pass the exam.

 Course Outline:

-The TOEFL test measures the test taker's ability to understand and use English in academic settings.
-While there is no specific course outline provided by ETS, the test covers the following key areas:
+The TOEFL exam measures the test taker's ability to understand and use English in academic settings.
+While there is no specific course outline provided by ETS, the exam covers the following key areas:

 1. Reading:

-- practicing and comprehending academic texts from various disciplines.
+- reading and comprehending academic texts from various disciplines.

 - Identifying main ideas, supporting details, and understanding vocabulary in context.